 - You may be eligible to move onto a social tariff if you’re struggling to afford your broadband or phone services.
 Check the Ofcom website to see if you can switch.

 - It's also worth checking whether you could be on a cheaper broadband deal.
-You can use a comparison site like Broadband Genie or Comparethemarket.
+You can use comparison sites like Broadband Genie, Comparethemarket or Uswitch

 - VOXI For Now is Unlimited 5G-ready data, minutes, and texts for £10 a month (usually £35 a month).
 To get 'VOXI For Now', you need to be receiving a government benefit, such as: Jobseeker’s allowance, Universal Credit, Employment and Support Allowance, Disability allowance and/or Personal independence Payment.
 If you are eligible, you will get the package for six months from the day that your VOXI For Now plan starts.
 Then, after 6 months, you will be switched over to the standard £10 a month plan (with access to Unlimited Social Media, as well as Unlimited calls, texts and flexibility to change, pause, or cancel at anytime.)